Remembering Barbara Bush, a first lady of strength and purpose

 It strikes me that Barbara Bush was a bridge between two very different First Ladies I had covered: Nancy Reagan and Hillary Clinton.

 During the Reagan years, Barbara had an uneasy relationship with Nancy.
 Initially, Nancy preferred her own tight circle of California friends and didn't invite the Bushes to private social events.
 Their husbands had been political rivals.
 Nancy, an astute judge of talent, was smart enough to bring Jim Baker into the fold as chief of staff.
 But for the most part, the rest of the White House staff and cabinet came from the Reagan wing of the party.
-The personal rivalries on the distaff side became apparent during the transition: When the Bushes won, Nancy did not invite Barbara to tour the living quarters until January 11 — much later than was traditional.
+Personal rivalries between the two became apparent during the transition: When the Bushes won, Nancy did not invite Barbara to tour the living quarters until January 11 — much later than was traditional.

 Interestingly, before moving to the White House on Inauguration Day 1989, the Bushes had spent more time in the vice president’s residence at the Naval Observatory than in any of their homes — in 45 years of marriage!
 Such was the nomadic life of their early Texas wildcatting years, their time in Congress, then China, New York for the United Nations — all the career moves Barbara managed so gracefully.